Arathi-1999/Mitron-Bank-Domain-/README.md

 ## Insights from the analysis:

--- Revenue is declined by 0.50% compared to the previous network.
+**--** Revenue is declined by 0.50% compared to the previous network.

--- Even though there is a decline in the revenue, ARPU(Average Revenue Per User) has increased from 190.23 to 211.25 rupees.
+**--** Even though there is a decline in the revenue, ARPU(Average Revenue Per User) has increased from 190.23 to 211.25 rupees.

--- AtliQ maintain third position in the market always without any change.
+**--** AtliQ maintain third position in the market always without any change.
 Plan 1 and 2 are the highly performing plans among all the plans.

--- Pune has 18% growth in active users despite having 55% increase in the unsubscribed users.
+**--** Pune has 18% growth in active users despite having 55% increase in the unsubscribed users.

+**--** customers spend primarily on bills, groceries , electronics and health & wellness.

+**--** Most of the spending's are made by male customers and married customers.

+**--** 25-34 and 35 -45 age groups spend most among all the age groups.

+**--** The average income utilization % is high in Mumbai and Delhi NCR locations.

+**--** Majority of the transactions are made by Salaried IT Employees and Salaried Other Employees.